Statistics from Altmetric.com

 Ninth grade classes in Icelandic schools; 2001–2005.

 Depression prevention programme or treatment as usual (TAU).
 The programme was delivered using a manual/homework book for the students over 14 or 15 sessions in the school setting but outside regular classes.
 The programme focused on adaptive and resilience coping strategies to enhance self-esteem and well being in order to prevent an episode of MDD.
 Handouts, comedy videos, posters and a relaxation tape were also used.
-Sessions were …
+Sessions were twice a week for …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.